Hands-on Gear Review

 OutdoorGearLab Editors' Hands-on Review

-The inside of the arms, hood, and lower part of the chest have a brushed backer that’s commonly found on many Windstopper softshells and pants- it lets moisture vapor escape and is warmer than no lining.
-The inside of the Venta MX’s upper chest area and the entire back are insulated with a lightweight fleece.
-This combination of materials makes the jacket warmer than uninsulated shells, but not too warm.
-The jacket is not as warm as the Venta SV; it’s more versatile and better for higher output activities.
+The inside of the arms, hood, and lower part of the chest have a brushed backer that’s commonly found on many Windstopper jackets and pants.
+The inside of the Venta MX’s upper chest area and the entire back are insulated with a lightweight grid fleece.
+This combination of materials makes the jacket best for cold and windy conditions.
+It's far too warm for aerobic activities in warmer winter temperatures.

-The Venta MX is incredibly comfortable!!
+The Venta MX is incredibly comfortable for its weather protecdtion.
 It’s not crinkly and crackly like hardshells, it stretches slightly, and ergonomic patterning (the elbows are wonderfully articulated) lets the jacket move with you, rather than you move within the jacket.
 Lifting your arms above your head barely lifts the waist hem up at all.
 In contrast, many other softshells lift 4-6” when you raise your arms.
-This jacket ties as the least restrictive softshell we’ve tested.
-It’s also slightly longer than average, which keeps you warmer when climbing because it stays tucked under a harness even when your arms are above your head.
+The Venta MX is also slightly longer than average, which keeps you warmer when climbing because it stays tucked under a harness even when your arms are above your head.
 The arms are also longer than average, which helps to prevent snow from getting in to the wrist area when climbing with gloves that don't have gauntlet closures.
 These features offer a tremendous advantage over the majority of the softshells we've tested.

 Weight and Packed Size